What do I need to do before my procedure?

 It is typical to experience increased pain in the treatment area for 2-5 days after your procedure.
 Return to baseline pain takes 7-14 days.

-Some people experience a low-grade fever after treatment.
+Some people experience a low-grade fever after try this treatment.
 Call if your temperature is above 100.4°.

 Use Extra Strength Tylenol or prescription medication provided for pain.
 Apply ice for pain and or swelling (10-20 minutes every 2-3 hours).
 Make sure to place a barrier between your skin and the ice.